jakobzhao/geog4572/labs/lab04/readme.md

 > **Note:** We required all the geoviz module you build are based on v5.js.
 If your geoviz moduel is based on a module made by d3 v4.
 Please try to update the version from v4 to v5.
 To do that, please refer to the last section of [lecture 06](https://github.com/jakobzhao/geog4572/tree/master/lectures/lec06)

-As said before, your visualization will be used to enrich the [Neocarto](http://geoviz.ceoas.oregonstate.edu/neocarto/index.html) website, hosted by the Cartography and Geovisualization Group at Oregon State University.
-For this reason, the style of your chart should comply with these rules:

 Here is a list of geoviz module you can learn from.

 - Bubble Chart: https://bl.ocks.org/mbostock/4063269